-Phase II will focus on several key objectives, namely the formation and execution of the new Move-In Plan for the combined campuses and the renovations necessary to optimize use of these new facilities.
+Phase II will focus on several key objectives, namely the formation and execution of the campus plan.
 As in our original campaign budget estimates, the total for the campaign remains at \$66 million.
-With \$54 million raised in Phase II fundraising goal will be \$12 million.
+With \$54 million raised in Phase I, Phase II fundraising goal will be \$12 million.
 The current plan targets these top three priorities:

-- Creation of a much-needed Student Center - ➤ Invest in STEM (Science, Technology, Engineering and Math) to ensure cutting-edge education - Relocation and enhancements to Fr.
-Wilson Field allowing for greenspace development to facilitate additional playing fields and support intramural programs
+- : - Creation of a much-needed Student Center - > Invest in STEM (Science, Technology, Engineering and Math) to ensure cutting-edge education - Relocation and enhancements to Fr.
+Wilson Field allowing for greenspace development to facilitate additional playing fields and support intramural programs.